bloxstreet/support/guides/training-guide.md

 **Trainer:** *If I happen to disconnect, please wait until I rejoin.
 Do NOT move to a different station.*

 **Trainer:** *If you disconnect from the server, you may attend the next training session.
-The training schedule can be found in the staff room, which is located in the store.*
+The training schedule can be found in the staff room and the support website.
+The staff room is located in the store.*

 **Trainer:** *Does anyone have any questions?
-A response from every Trainee is mandatory.*
+A response from every LR is mandatory.*

 At this point, all LRs must respond.
 If they reply with a positive answer, proceed.
 If not, answer any questions LRs may have until they are ready to begin.
-Trainers have a right to proceed if the questions are slowing the group down.
+Trainers have a right to proceed if the questions are slowing the group down or unnecessary.

 ### Grammar / Greeting Test Script
 {: .text-blue-000 }